hedefalk/dotfiles/README.md

              	name = Viktor Hedefalk
               email = hedefalk@gmail.com

-    Probably can fix that if I want specific named/commented gpg keps, but I'm ok with the same name.
+    Probably can fix that if I want specific named/commented gpg keys, but I'm ok with the same name.

-5) Push this public key up to github and push any changes
+5) Push this public key up to github as a signing key

         gh auth login // no ssh keys